Find a Bicycle Lock Online

 - Part of knowing how to lock a bike is knowing what thieves look for.
 If you have an extremely expensive seat, thieves will remove the seat and/or seat and post, and leave the rest of your bicycle securely attached.

-To protect your seat, you can buy a mini-cable and attach the seat and post the rest of the bike frame.
+To protect your seat, you can buy a mini-cable to attach the seat and post the rest of the bike frame.
 If you are unsure how to do this, a bike shop can attach it for you.

 - Even if you have done everything you can to prevent a thief from stealing your bicycle, they may still try to dismantle your bike.
 If you live in a particularly problematic area, check out the following video where you can learn a few modifications when locking your bike to prevent thieves from dismantling it.